Archives

 Update a Single Package Using APT

-Update just one package with apt without upgrading everything else — the right flags, version pinning, and held package gotchas.
+Update one package with apt without upgrading everything else — the exact flag, version pinning, held package handling, and the apt vs apt-get distinction that trips people up.

 -